Non-Alcoholic Cocktails Now Cost As Much as $14 in DC. How Much Is Too Much?

 “Listen, we’ve sold 725 mocktails in the last three weeks, without its price being an issue.
 So that has to count for something,” says Rice.
 His concoctions include the “Pompelmo Frizzante” with grapefruit, lime, agave, and soda, and the “Cocomero” with watermelon, lime, and fresh rosemary.

 Non-alcoholic drinks at other Trabocchi restaurants go for $10, such as the “Mr. Berry” at Fiola, which contains seasonal berries, apple, lime, and elderflower.
-The drinks at Sfgolina, which contain similar ingredients, are slightly cheaper at $8.
+The drinks at Sfoglina, which contain similar ingredients, are slightly cheaper at $8.

 “The price of our mocktails takes into account the costs of all the goods per restaurant, so it’s going to vary across the group,” Rice says.

-Laura Silverman, a Bethesda resident who hasn’t had an alcoholic drink in over nine years, founded The Sobriety Collective, a community of “creatives” in recovery from substance abuse.
-This spring, she hosted an alcohol-free pop-up called Sans Bar, where guests paid $50 for a cover fee for unlimited drinks such as rosemary ginger mules made with fresh herbs.
+Laura Silverman, a Bethesda resident who hasn’t had an alcoholic drink in twelve years, founded The Sobriety Collective, a digital community for sober creatives.
+This spring, she hosted an alcohol-free pop-up called Sans Bar DC, where guests paid $35 for a cover fee for unlimited spirit-free drinks such as rosemary ginger mules made with fresh herbs.
 But at a bar, she says a fair price for a non-alcoholic cocktail could be anywhere from $6 to $12.

 While she’s happy about the increasing popularity in spirit-free drinks, she’s a little skeptical of their creeping price points.